What bills Ohio lawmakers could pass before the end of the year - NewsBreak

 The downfall of Roe v.
 Wade in June led an Ohio judge to lift an injunction against the state’s six-week abortion ban, which has since been blocked by another judge pending a legal challenge.
 A bill before lawmakers would take Ohio’s abortion restrictions a step further.

 Seitz, however, said he doesn’t see a path for further abortion restrictions by year’s end.
-Even attempting to move the needle past the six-week ban is “unduly contentious.”Federal judge strikes down Biden student debt relief program
+Even attempting to move the needle past the six-week ban is “unduly contentious.”Butler Township shooting suspect indicted for murder; Death penalty requested

 “As long as there is a court case that has enjoined the heartbeat bill, it would be kind of a mistake to try to push the envelope any further,” Seitz said.
 “We have to let that court case run its course.”